Akasaka International Law, Patent & Accounting Office.

 • After-the-fact Changes & Shifting Blame

-“Why didn’t you confirm this with us?”
+“Why didn’t you confirm with us?”

 • Concealed Assumptions & Decision-making Contexts